 8. The schools have got it right

 Children are the future and the Netherlands have taken this very seriously.
-In the World Economic Forum’s 2016 ranking of school systems around the world, the Netherlands came fifth.
+In the World Economic Forum’s 2016 ranking of school systems around the world, the Netherlands came fifth (it came fourth in this list).
 It’s not top of the class, but nobody likes a teacher’s pet.
 Plus, Unicef have found Dutch kids to be happiest in the world, so the children learn a lot and have fun while they’re doing it.
-Send your kid to a Dutch school and they’ll be sure to grow into a tall, clever adult.

 If you’re thinking of moving to the Netherlands, you’ll probably need to convert some of your British pounds into euros.